 For further information about QYAC’s sustainable tourism strategy, visit the Gudjundabu Marumba Gubiyiyanya – five year strategy for sustainable tourism on Quandamooka Country (PDF, 2.5MB) on QYAC’s website.

 The Queensland Government’s Department of Transport and Main Roads (TMR) conducted the North Stradbroke Island Public Transport Study in 2019.

-Public consultation on the draft study will be undertaken in 2020.
+Public consultation on the draft study was undertaken in 2020.

-TMR is a member of the Minjerribah Futures Reference Group and is continuing its efforts to improve transport connectivity and services for the island.
+TMR is continuing its efforts to improve transport connectivity and services for the island.

 Peel Island (Teerk Roo Ra) access project

 This project evaluated the feasibility of alternative options to access Peel Island (Teerk Roo Ra).

 Options included: jetties, pontoons, upgraded causeways, beach landing ramps and breakwaters across the island.

 An independent preliminary options report produced by Kellogg Brown & Root revealed extensive technical, environmental, regulatory and financial constraints associated with construction and maintenance of all the access options investigated.